 If you are using these products to eliminate bugs or rodents in or around your home, be sure to read and follow the directions carefully.
 You should also consider not using them anywhere your cat spends time.

 Cats who roam freely outside can get into all sorts of trouble, including ingesting toxins that could cause kidney failure.
-The American Society for the Prevention of Cruelty to Animals ® (ASPCA®) strongly recommends that all cats stay indoors to help them live longer and healthier lives.
+Our strategic partner The American Society for the Prevention of Cruelty to Animals ® (ASPCA®) strongly recommends that all cats stay indoors to help them live longer and healthier lives.

 Annual check-ups can help your veterinarian track your cat’s health and detect kidney issues or other illnesses that could affect the kidneys in the early stages.